Less Stress Instructional Services - Emergency Medical Technician

 program is a brief lecture and review of Basic Life Support with a practical

 cardiac arrest exercise.
-Participants

-defibrillation, etc as they transport the patient around the site.
+around the site.
 Excellent Drill Night Program! |

 |